Is our housing market about to crash 2024?

 Will Our Housing Market Crash 2024?

-Until very recently, the UK housing market was at its strongest before the EU referendum with COVID-19 and now the Ukraine war UK economy is struggling.
+Until recently, the UK housing market was at its strongest before the EU referendum with COVID-19, and now, the Ukraine war, the UK economy is struggling.

 Ukraine Russia news is showing alarming new developments as the war in Ukraine intensifies.
-Ukraine invasion is pushing some world economies to the brink of collapse like Sri Lanka.
+Ukraine’s invasion is pushing some world economies to the brink of collapse in Sri Lanka.

-It is good to be optimistic; however, we must not delude ourselves into the reality of a pending financial crisis due to the Ukraine war & Covid-19.
+It is good to be optimistic; however, we must not delude ourselves into the reality of a pending financial crisis due to the Ukraine & Iran/Gaza war.

-Few commentators, nevertheless, are making upbeat predictions for our housing market performance for the next 12 months.
-They argue a housing bubble or government debt is not a problem, and a house price crash is not on the horizon.
+Nevertheless, few commentators are making upbeat predictions for our housing market’s performance over the next 12 months.
+They argue that a housing bubble or government debt is not a problem and that a house price crash is not on the horizon.

-A London Estate agent, Sajid, explained: “Housing demand is high as Bank of England data has revealed for the past 12 months.
-Low-interest rates, stamp duty holiday and mortgage holiday” Average prices of the property have shot up.
+A London Estate agent, Sajid, explained: “Housing demand is high, as Bank of England data has revealed for the past 12 months.
+Low-interest rates, stamp duty holiday and mortgage holiday” Average property prices have shot up.

 ” “All property values have gone up, but it is due to those who wanted to move but couldn’t due to the coronavirus”.
-On the other hand, you have some Londoners who are moving out of London to the countryside, reducing the risk of COVID-19.
+On the other hand, some Londoners are moving out of London to the countryside, reducing the risk of COVID-19.

-Now there is a contraction of first-time buyers stung by the difficulty of getting low-deposit mortgages and the looming rise in unemployment.
-Low-deposit mortgages are still available but no way near the same offers and products we had before COVID-19.
+Now, there is a contraction of first-time buyers stung by the difficulty of getting low-deposit mortgages and the looming rise in unemployment.
+Low-deposit mortgages are still available, but they are nowhere near the same offers and products we had before COVID-19.

 However, Boris Johnson has recently said, “he would turn generation rent into generation buy via a return to 95% mortgages for first-time buyers.”
-This can only happen if the mortgage regulations are relaxed or an alternative by providing direct government subsidies for first-time buyers adding to the various help-to-buy schemes.
+This can only happen if the mortgage regulations are relaxed or an alternative is to provide direct government subsidies for first-time buyers, adding to the various help-to-buy schemes.

-The stamp duty holiday, Mortgage Holidays, significantly lower mortgage rates, and not to forget the job retention scheme are all important factors creating a property bubble.
+The stamp duty holiday, Mortgage Holidays, significantly lower mortgage rates, and the job retention scheme are all important factors creating a property bubble.

-The Stamp duty holiday has helped the housing market by providing support to a fragile housing market, albeit a temporary fix.
+The Stamp Duty holiday has helped the housing market by supporting a fragile housing market, albeit a temporary fix.

 There are signs that the initial rush caused by the stamp duty break is beginning to cool, and it would seem the fiscal stimulus is not likely to support the property market past the 4th quarter of this year.